gmlevit/twentytwelve-sass/README.md

 Yes, it's a 90s style theme, complete with gradients and box shadows, in lovely shades of green. :)

-The style is idential to the Twentytwelve LESS Child Theme
+The style is identical to the Twentytwelve LESS Child Theme

 ## Initial Commit
 Style.css is only here to register the child theme with WordPress.
 Already enqueued in functions.php